Reducing your water and energy bills

-A 4 minute shower with a water efficient showerhead uses only around 36 litres of water.
+A four minute shower with a water efficient showerhead uses only around 36 litres of water.

 Check your plumbing for any drips or leaks.

-- Make sure all taps are turned off, including the washing machine and dishwasher.
+- Make sure you turn off all taps, including the washing machine and dishwasher

 - Check your water meter – if the numbers are turning over it means that water is running somewhere in your home.
-If this is happening, check:
+If this happens, check:

-- that water isn’t running into the toilet bowl
+- water isn’t running in the toilet bowl

-- that the hot water service isn’t leaking onto the ground
+- the hot water service isn’t leaking onto the ground

-- that taps aren’t leaking inside or outside your home.
+- taps aren’t leaking inside or outside your home.

-We have updated our policies to ensure that new homes are more energy and water efficient and we have implemented a range of programs to upgrade existing homes.
+We have updated our policies to ensure new homes are more energy and water efficient.
+We have installed a range of programs to upgrade existing homes.

 Some of our achievements include installing:

-- ceiling insulation in 13,590 homes in cold climate areas
+- ceiling insulation in 13,590 homes in cold areas

 - over 3,800 solar hot water systems